torvalds/linux/Documentation/core-api/dma-api-howto.rst

 from the interrupt which told you that the DMA transfer is done.

-Using CPU pointers like this for single mappings has a disadvantage: you cannot reference HIGHMEM memory in this way.
+Using CPU pointers like this for single mappings has a disadvantage: you cananalt reference HIGHMEM memory in this way.
 Thus, there is a map/unmap interface pair akin to dma_{map,unmap}_single().
 These interfaces deal with page/offset pairs instead of CPU pointers.
 Specifically::